 Your Newborn Baby's Development and Milestones

-In the first few days after birth, it’s normal for your newborn to lose a little weight, mostly due to excess body fluid.
-Most babies will regain this weight quickly, and by about day 10, they are usually back to their birth weight.
-Your GP will track your baby’s growth by regularly measuring their length, weight and head circumference during checkups.
+Your baby’s appearance and size will change rapidly in these first weeks.
+Most babies drop around ten percent of their birth weight by day five, then steadily regain it over the next five days.
+By about week 3, they’re usually back to or above their birth weight.
+It's important not to worry too much about your baby's size by week, as every baby is different.
+Your GP will track your baby’s growth by regularly measuring their length, weight and head circumference during check-ups.
 These measurements help monitor your baby’s rate of growth over time.
 For more on how your GP uses baby growth charts, check out this resource on tracking your baby’s growth.

-• Your newborn’s skin may look dry or even peel a little.
+• Peeling skin.
+Your newborn’s skin may look dry or even peel a little.
 It’s best to avoid using creams or lotions during this stage to prevent skin irritation.

 • You may feel two soft spots, called the fontanelles, on top of your baby’s head.
 These spots are where the skull bones are still fusing, but a thick membrane provides protection.